-1. What is a camps' responsibility, if any, if the following situations arise: homesickness, health issues, emergencies at camp or at home, arrests, dismissal, death?
+1. What is a camp's responsibility, if any, if the following situations arise: homesickness, health issues, emergencies at camp or at home, arrests, dismissal, death?

-The camp should notify the placement agency immediately and should provide the same support for the participant as it would with any other staff member.
+The camp should notify the sponsor agency immediately and should provide the same support for the participant as it would with any other staff member.

 2. How are financial obligations determined if a participant leaves the program early?

-Financial obligations are usually prorated if a participant leaves the program early.
+Consult your agreement with the sponsor agency to understand financial obligations due to early program departure.

+ADDITIONAL RESOURCES
-For additional information about international cultural exchange issues, refer to:

-Best Practices For International Staff in American Camp Association Camps www.acacamps.org/resource-library/public-policy/international-staff-best-practices

-For information about international placement agencies, contact any of the ACA Business Affiliates that specialize in international staff placement: http://www.acacamps.org/buyers-guide

-For information about the J-1 Visa Program, contact the Department of State https://j1visa.state.gov
+- For additional information about international cultural exchange issues, refer to: Best Practices For International Staff in American Camp Association Camps ACAcamps.org/resource-library/public-policy/ international-staff-best-practices - For information about international sponsor agencies, contact any of the ACA Business Affiliates that specialize in international exchange visitor recruitment and selection - ACAcamps.org/buyers-guide - j1visa.state.gov/participants/how-to-apply/sponsorsearch/?program=Camp%20Counselor - For information about the BridgeUSA J-1 Visa Program, contact the Department of State j1visa.state.gov